-Adopted by the Executive (EX) Committee and Plenary, Dec. , 2023 Adopted by the International Insurance Relations (G) Committee, Dec.
-1, 2023
+Adopted by the International Insurance Relations (G) Committee, Dec.
+2, 2023

 INTERNATIONAL INSURANCE RELATIONS (G) COMMITTEE

 The mission of the International Insurance Relations (G) Committee is to: 1) coordinate NAIC participation in discussions on international activities and issues and the development of insurance regulatory and supervisory standards and other materials; 2) promote international cooperation; 3) coordinate on international insurance matters with the U.S. federal government, including the U.S. Department of the Treasury (Treasury Department), the Federal Reserve Board (FRB), the Office of the U.S. Trade Representative (USTR), the U.S. Department of Commerce (DOC), and other federal agencies; and 4) provide an open forum for NAIC communication with U.S. interested parties, stakeholders, and among it members on international insurance matters.